 On the way out, visitors have the option to backtrack the way they came or to use a secondary tunnel exit which leads to a short pedestrian suspension bridge with a side-on perspective of the waterfall near its base.

 After crossing the suspension bridge, an optional, steep 20-30-minute hiking trail leads to the Namase Waterfall, the slightly removed fifth tier of the falls system.
 The trail can also be followed further into the mountains for about 45 minutes (one way) to a small temple dedicated to Kannon, the Buddhist goddess of Mercy.

-From Fukuroda Station there is a bus every 1-2 hours that runs as far as the Takimoto bus stop (7 minutes, 210 yen one way).
-Taxis are also available from the station (10 minutes, 1200-1300 yen one way).
+From Fukuroda Station there is a bus every 1-2 hours that runs as far as the Takimoto bus stop (7 minutes, 210 yen one way), from where it is a 5-10 minute walk to the entrance of the tunnel to the waterfall.
+Taxis are also available from the station (10 minutes, around 1300 yen one way).
 Alternatively, it is about a 45 minute walk from the station to the falls.

 Driving is perhaps most convenient way to reach the falls and also offers the ability to easily explore the Daigo town area.
 Rental car outlets are available at Mito Station.
 The drive takes about 75 minutes from Mito, and parking is available near the entrance to the falls.